-China is located at the east coast of the largest continent (Eurasia) as well as the western margin of the largest ocean (Pacific).
+China is located on the east coast of the largest continent (Eurasia) as well as the western margin of the largest ocean (Pacific).
 It has a land area of about 9.6 million square km, occupying 6.5 percent of the total land area of the world.
 From the confluence of the Heilong River and its tributary, the Wusuli River, westward to the Pamir Plateau, the distance is more than 5200 km.
 From midstream of the Heilong River north of Mohe, southward to Zengmu Shoal of the Nansha Islands near the equator, the distance is more than 5500 km.
-Its population of more than 1.3 billion accounts for approximately one-fifth of the world population.
+It’s the population of more than 1.3 billion accounts for approximately one-fifth of the world population.

-China has more than 32000 km of coastline (including the mainland shore more than 18,000 km and island shore more than 14000 km), and a boundary line of more than 20,000 km, bordered to the north-east by DPR Korea, to the north by Russia and Mongolia, to the west and south-west from north to south by Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan, Pakistan, India, Nepal, Sikkin, Bhutan and to the south by Burma, Laos and Viet Nam.
+China has more than 32000 km of coastline (including the mainland shore more than 18,000 km and island shore more than 14000 km), and a boundary line of more than 20,000 km, bordered to the north-east by DPR Korea, to the north by Russia and Mongolia, to the west and south-west from north to south by Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan, Pakistan, India, Nepal, Sikkim, Bhutan and to the south by Burma, Laos and Viet Nam.

-The country is marketed the following geographical co-ordinates: Latitude from about N53 31 to about N3 50 Longitude from E73 40 to 135 05
+The country is marketed the following geographical coordinates: Latitude from about N53 31 to about N3 50 Longitude from E73 40 to 135 05

 The climate in China is generally moderate with four distinct seasons, so it is a favorable place for habitation and living.
 In most areas, it’s cold and dry in winter, with significant differences through the south to the north, while it’s hot and humid in summer, with little differences between the south and the north.
 Precipitation decreases from the southeast coast to the northwest inland gradually.